Mir-Hossein Mousavi: Arab Spring

 In the wake of the Tunisian and Egyptian revolutions, Green movement leaders in Iran called for demonstrations on 14 February 2011.
 The government responded by placing leaders of the movement under house arrest, and on 14 February Iranian state TV broadcast images of "some 50 conservative MPs marching through parliament's main hall" chanting "Death to Mousavi, death to Karroubi".

 House arrest

 Mousavi and his wife, as well as Mehdi Karoubi, another opposition figure, were put under house arrest after they urged their supporters to organize demonstrations in support of uprisings in the Arab world in February 2011.
 On 2 February 2013, Iran's security forces arrested Mousavi's two daughters, Zahra and Nargess Mousavi, in their home.
 The semi-official news agency ILNA reported that they were questioned, and then freed the same day.
 After the election of Hassan Rouhani as President in 2013, it was announced that Mousavi and Rahnavard would soon be freed from house arrest.
+However, As of 2021, he was still under house arrest.

 In 2019, Mousavi was given the right to exit his home once a week.
 In addition, his immediate family were also able to visit him anytime.
 They were also given permission to use a mobile phone and satellite television.